jcuenod/imgCheckbox/README.md

-# imgCheckboxes
+# Description
-jQuery plugin that makes img tags checkable
+**imgCheckboxes** is a jQuery plugin that makes img tags checkable much like Google's recaptcha image selection tool.

 ## Usage